 As it is not an impervious surface, you may reconsider ceramic tile flooring for highly damp areas such as the kitchen.
 Ceramic floor tiles also lessen the build-up of allergens as the surface does not attract mites or dirt, unlike having a carpet.

 With the wide range of attractive designs, you’ll get the cozy ambiance you require while not having to deal with pollen, animal hair, and other allergens caught on your flooring surface.
-When it comes to designs, there are more options and availability in local shops when it comes to stone look ceramic floor tiles compared to porcelain.
+When it comes to designs, there are more options and availability in local shops when it comes to stone-look ceramic floor tiles compared to porcelain.

-Stone Look Porcelain Floor Tile
+Stone-Style Porcelain Tile

 Slate, travertine, limestone, marble, and porcelain tiles can be made to look like these common outdoor paving stone materials.
 Expansion and contraction due to moisture or water entering a tile will weaken the material and eventually cause cracks or damage.
 On top of its resistance to weather conditions, porcelain tiles are fire-resistant, another reason to make it a top choice for the kitchen.